PAIshanMadusha/basic-firebase-authentication/README.md

 - 📖**Read my blog on Medium here:** [Link](https://medium.com/@ishanmadusha/how-to-connect-firebase-manually-to-a-flutter-android-project-without-errors-7a2c2a8e2741)

-- 📝**Also, you can view my previous project,** [Taskly Firebase App](https://github.com/PAIshanMadusha/taskly-firebase-app.git)I have written clearly on the README how to set up Firebase.
+- 📝**Also, you can view my previous project,** [Taskly Firebase App](https://github.com/PAIshanMadusha/taskly-firebase-app.git) I have written clearly on the README how to set up Firebase.

 ### 🚀 To use Firebase services in this project, follow these steps: